kedro-org/kedro/docs/source/tutorial/add_another_pipeline.md

 </details>

-As you can see we successfully ran both the `data_processing` and `data_science` pipelines, generating a model and evaluating it.
+As you can see, we successfully ran both the `data_processing` and `data_science` pipelines, generating a model and evaluating it.

-#### Slice a pipeline
+### Slice a pipeline

-When you created your project with `kedro new`, one of the files generated was `src/<project_name>/pipeline_registry.py` which constructs a `__default__` pipeline that includes every pipeline in the project.
-You do not need to manually instruct Kedro to run each pipeline.

-However, there may be occasions when you want to run just part of the default pipeline.
+There may be occasions when you want to run just part of the default pipeline.
 For example, you could skip `data_processing` execution and run only the `data_science` pipeline to tune the hyperparameters of the price prediction model.

 You can 'slice' the pipeline and specify just the portion you want to run by using the `--pipeline` option.
 For example, to only run the pipeline named `data_science` (as labelled automatically in `register_pipelines`), execute the following command: